zacaryattack/academic-kickstart/content/post/Term Project/term project.md

 algorithm development and then later we can test our algorithm on the whole set.

 So now we create another helper function, Get_Scaled_Data()

-### Scaling Down our Data Size, but maintaining proportions
+### Scaling Down our Data Size, but Maintaining Proportions

 ```python